There’s a lot of false information out there on “building muscle fast.”

 Hopefully I didn’t put a big damper on your Captain-America fueled dreams!
 I just want to set proper expectations so you don’t get discouraged with slow progress, and instead get SUPER encouraged with any progress.
 Getting strong should be freakin’ fun!

-We’ve covered this at length in the “Beginner’s Guide to Getting Bigger” but I’ll give you the abridged version:
+We’ve covered this at length in the “How to Bulk Up Fast” Guide but I’ll give you the abridged version:

 - Specifically include squats and deadlifts and compound movements – they target the muscle building triggers in your entire body.